openequella/openequella.github.io/guides/configure-oE-devEnviron-ubuntu-vm/How-to-install-openEQUELLA-Development-Environment-in-Virtual-Box-Ubuntu-OS.md

 ### <a id="user-content-install-oracle" class="anchor" aria-hidden="true" href="#install-oracle"></a> Install Oracle Virtual Box VM Software

-Before installing Virtual Box on Windows 10 you must change turn of the Containers and Hyper-V features.
+Before installing Virtual Box on Windows 10 you must turn off the Containers and Hyper-V features.

 1. To do this click on the Windows Start Menu and type “Turn Windows” which should bring up the option you see below.
-2. Click on “Open.
+2. Click on “Open".

 ![turn off windows features](images/01%20turn%20windows%20features%20off.jpg)